SkyBouncer/cmAutoSplitter/README.md

-# Autosplitter for LiveSplits for Cox CM
+# Autosplitter for LiveSplit for Cox CM

 Sends a split on raid start, room cleared and floor change for Cox Challenge Mode.
-Using this plugin requires the Live Splits program with the LiveSplit server component.
+Using this plugin requires the LiveSplit program with the LiveSplit server component.

-Installation and setup guide can be found here: https://github.com/LiveSplit/LiveSplit.Server
+Installation and setup guide can be found here: [LiveSplit Server](https://github.com/LiveSplit/LiveSplit.Server)

 ## Templates
 Layout and splits templates for LiveSplit can be found in [LiveSplit templates](https://github.com/SkyBouncer/cmAutoSplitter/tree/master/LiveSplit%20templates)